 Annual leave refers to the time off from work as per the law and jurisdictions.
-An employee gets access to paid time off (PTO), which is also known as the annual maximum.
+The company gives an employee access to paid time off (PTO), which is also known as the annual maximum.
 This leave in UAE allows employees to take rest at home, travel with their family, visit their relatives and especially get a break from their hectic schedule.
 Annual leave provides a break and rejuvenate the employee so that they can perform well in the workplace.

 What are the major pointers regarding leave in UAE ?